The Spanish Settlements Within the Present Limits of the United States

 The Spanish Settlements Within the Present Limits of the United States is a two volume work by Woodbury Lowery chronicling Spanish exploration of the New World.
 The first volume, published in 1901, summarized the broader New World, and the second volume, published in 1905, is focused on the history of Florida.
 Lowery died before he could complete a third volume, but the two he published were generally positively received.
 The two volumes have been republished at least twice.

 Background

 Woodbury Lowery (February 17, 1853 – April 11, 1906) was an American historian and author.
 Born in New York City, he had a career as a lawyer, practicing patent law, until 1897, when he became interested in Spanish-American history and quit his job to focus full time on that.
+His brother-in-law was the Spanish nobleman, José Brunetti, 15th Duke of Arcos.
 He spent ten years researching the two volume collection and died in Sicily doing further research.
 A later review of his work noted that "scholars presently studying Spain's empire in North America can mourn with Lowery's contemporaries that his work was interrupted."